jpverkamp/blog/content/reviews/books/John Milton/Paradise Lost.md

 * God knew they would make that choice, wouldn't He have?
 And if it was such a bad choice, He could have just scrubbed the universe and started over, who would have known?

-Like I said, I'm sure a lot of hardline Christians would either be thrilled to hear any one of those questions--or alternatively *actually* thrilled to talk about it, in which case [mailto:blog@jverkamp.com](feel free to email me :))
+Like I said, I'm sure a lot of hardline Christians would either be thrilled to hear any one of those questions--or alternatively *actually* thrilled to talk about it, in which case [feel free to email me :)](mailto:blog@jverkamp.com)

 All that being said, here are my thoughts as I was reading Paradise lost.
 Good luck?